szelongq/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case: Calculate an employee's salary**
+**Use case: Calculate payroll for all employees**

 **MSS**

 1. User requests to list employees
 2. HeRon shows a list of employees
-3. User requests to calculate the salary of a specific employee in the list
+3. User requests to calculate the payroll for all employees
-4. HeRon calculates and displays the salary of that employee
+4. HeRon shows the list of all employees
+5. HeRon calculates the payroll and updates all employees' calculated pay information.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    Use case ends.

-* 3a.
-The given index is invalid.
+* 5a.
+There is an employee who has not yet been paid the previous calculated pay.

-    * 3a1.
+    * 5a1.
 HeRon shows an error message.

-        Use case resumes at step 2.
+        Use case resumes at step 4.

 **Use case: Adding a Tag to an employee**